Dr Suzanne Hill

 University of Bradford (Faculty of Health & School of Pharmacy)

 Area of Research:

-Investigating the Quality and Continuity of Medication Management when People living with Dementia move between the Care Home and Hospital Setting.
+Medication Management/Systems at Transition; Patient Safety and Quality of Care; Continuity of Care; Dementia.
+PhD Studies: Investigating the Quality and Continuity of Medicine Management Systems when People with Dementia move between the Care Home and Hospital setting (Ongoing).

 Tell us a little about yourself: